Faculty Area

 Biography

-She studies the impact of loneliness and belonging at work, team accountability, and social growth mindsets.
-Her work has been published in the Journal of Applied Psychology, Human Resources Management, Journal of Business Ethics, and featured at the Academy of Management annual meetings.
+Her research interests include interpersonal influence at work, especially power, status, accountability, and belonging, as well as how human communication is adapting in an AI-driven workplace.
+Her work has been published in the Journal of Applied Psychology, Human Resource Management, and the Journal of Business Ethics, and featured at the Academy of Management's annual meetings.

 Selected Publications